 The Superintendent of Schools serves as the Responsible Local Agency (RLA) administrator.
 The Superintendent of Schools is appointed by the LAUSD Board of Education.
 The Superintendent of Schools, with staff assistance, is responsible for District-wide implementation of educational processes and for formulating major District policies.
-Under the direction of the Board of Education, the Superintendent of Schools delegates appropriate authority and responsibility to the Deputy Superintendent of Instruction who provides support and direction to the Associated Superintendent, The Superintendent of Schools is responsible for the supervision, evaluation, and discipline of the Associated Superintendent Special Education who is Associated Superintendent appointed by the Board of Education, as are the Local District Superintendents.
+Under the direction of the Board of Education, the Superintendent of Schools delegates appropriate authority and responsibility to the Associate Superintendent, Special Education.
+The Superintendent of Schools is responsible for the supervision, evaluation, and discipline of the Associate Superintendent who is appointed by the Board of Education, as are the Local District Superintendents.